 Mockabee and fam eat most of their snacks and meals in the car so they can save money for activities or hotels.
 “I like making our own type of trail mix with sprouted almonds, cashews, dark chocolate, and dried fruit,” she says.

 Establishing traditions can generate excitement before the trip even begins and keep everyone entertained during.
-Mockabee’s family plays I Spy and listens to audio books on every road trip, while Motamedinia always gets breakfast at McDonald’s before she hits the road and belts out “The Sign” by Ace of Base at least once mid-drive.
+Mockabee’s family plays the game I Spy and listens to audiobooks on every road trip.
+Motamedinia always gets breakfast at McDonald’s before she hits the road and belts out “The Sign” by Ace of Base at least once mid-drive.

-Whether you prefer singing karaoke (I mean, aren’t we all James Corden and JLo whenever we get into a vehicle?) or stopping at your favorite diner chain, repeating certain activities will help you and your carmates bond and create memories you’ll talk about forever.
+Whether you prefer singing karaoke (aren’t we all James Corden and J. Lo whenever we get into a vehicle?) or stopping at your favorite diner chain, repeating certain activities will help you and your carmates bond and create lasting memories.